EliseoJ/test_blog/about.md

 ## Writers from Sao Paulo

+The writers in bold are from São Paulo:
 {% for lpwriters in site.data.lpwriters %}
 {% if lpwriters.location == "Sao Paulo" %}- <strong style="color: {{ lpwriters.color }};">{{ lpwriters.name }}</strong>
 {% else %} {{ lpwriters.name }}